 Since the 0% introductory offer on these cards is limited, this loan option is best for people who need to borrow for a remodeling project but have the means to pay off their balances fairly quickly.

 If you go with a 0% APR card and don’t pay off your balance before your introductory offer ends, you could live to regret it.
-Let’s say you signed up for the Chase Freedom Unlimited® to secure 0% APR on purchases for 15 months.
-While zero interest is an attractive proposition, you have to keep in mind that your interest rate will reset once your offer ends.
-With this card, the regular APR is 16.49% to 25.24% depending on your creditworthiness!
+Let’s say you signed up for the Chase Freedom Unlimited® to secure 0% intro APR for 15 months from account opening on purchases and balance transfers.
+While zero interest is an attractive proposition, you have to keep in mind that your interest rate will reset once your intro offer ends.
+With this card, the regular APR is 16.49% - 25.24% Variable.
 That’s why, if you need to carry a balance for a few years, you may be better off with a different option on this list.

 The Bottom Line